-With the roadmap out of lockdown laid down, your finance department's returns to the office may be in sight.
+With the roadmap out of lockdown laid down, your finance department's return to the office may be in sight.
 But be careful to learn from all that you’ve accomplished this year, and not be too quick to slip into the old ways of working.

 No doubt your monthly toner bill has vanished since lockdown began, but looking beyond that, what else have you saved?

 How much time has your team saved printing and collating weekly and monthly reports?
 Of course if these days you’re simply ‘printing to PDF’ and attaching reports to an email, you really haven’t learned that much at all.

 More of our customers than ever have been getting departmental users online, allowing them to help themselves to budget enquiry screens and easy to read dashboards.
 With working schedules becoming increasingly flexible, stakeholders around the business can get the information they need when they need it, all while freeing up the core finance team to focus on more strategic tasks.

 Just last year this was still the biggest taboo we would come across in the finance departments we visited.

 If you were one of them, don’t be ashamed, you certainly weren’t alone.
 No doubt this year forced you to find a way around it, either that or you stopped ordering anything altogether.

 Get your non-finance folk keying their orders directly into the finance system, then authorising them electronically.
 Once again, freeing up you and your team to focus on their real jobs, rather than deciphering awful handwriting, or attempting to read minds.